 Is there effective treatment for infection with Naegleria fowleri?

 It is not clear.
 Several drugs are effective against Naegleria fowleri in the laboratory.
 However, their effectiveness is unclear since almost all infections have been fatal even when people were treated.
+“Please go to the CDC website for up-to-date information on available treatments and their effectiveness.”

 Is there a routine and rapid test for Naegleria fowleri in the water?